jeffreykegler/hoonlint/misc/whitespace.md

 `Offset(r)` is the sum of `PerRuneOff(S[i])`
 for all `i` such that `0 <= i <= n`.

+# Appendix: Reanchoring fixed-arity hoons

+The fixed-arity hoons reanchor as follows:

+* BARDOT reanchors to
+  KETTIS,
+  CENLUS,
+  LUSLUS, and
+  CENHEP.

+* BARHEP reanchors to
+  KETTIS and
+  TISDOT.

+* BARTIS reanchors to
+  COLHEP.

+* CENDOT reanchors to
+  BARTIS and
+  CENHEP.

+* CENHEP reanchors to
+  CENHEP,
+  TISLUS,
+  TISGAL, and
+  COLHEP.

+* CENLUS reanchors to
+  CENHEP and
+  TISLUS.

+* COLCAB reanchors to
+  COLCAB,
+  CENHEP, and
+  CENLUS.

+* COLHEP reanchors to
+  CENLUS and
+  COLCAB.

+* KETHEP reanchors to
+  BARHEP,
+  BARTIS,
+  CENHEP,
+  COLHEP,
+  TISTAR,
+  BARSIG,
+  KETSIG,
+  TISFAS,
+  KETHEP,
+  TISHEP,
+  TISGAL,
+  TISDOT,
+  SIGLUS,
+  ZAPGAR,
+  CENLUS,
+  BARDOT and
+  KETTIS.

+* KETLUS reanchors to
+  BARHEP,
+  BARTIS,
+  TISGAL,
+  BARDOT,
+  BARTAR and
+  CENHEP.

+* KETSIG reanchors to
+  CENLUS.

+* KETWUT reanchors to
+  LUSLUS and
+  BUCCAB.

+* SIGCAB reanchors to
+  BARTIS.

+* SIGFAS reanchors to
+  LUSLUS.

+* SIGLUS reanchors to
+    CENLUS,
+    BARTIS and
+    BARDOT.

+* TISBAR reanchors to
+  BARTIS and
+  BUCCAB.

+* TISCOM reanchors to
+  TISCOM.

+* TISDOT reanchors to
+  TISLUS.

+* TISGAL reanchors to
+  BARTIS,
+  TISGAL,
+  CENHEP,
+  KETLUS,
+  TISGAR, and
+  CENLUS.

+* TISGAR reanchors to
+    CENLUS and
+    TISGAR.

+* WUTCOL reanchors to
+  BARHEP,
+  WUTCOL, and
+  CENHEP.

+* WUTDOT reanchors to
+  BARHEP.

+* WUTGAL reanchors to
+  BARHEP.

+* WUTGAR reanchors to
+  SIGBAR.

+* WUTSIG reanchors to
+  WUTSIG and
+  TISLUS.

+* ZAPCOL reanchors to
+  LUSLUS.

+* ZAPDOT reanchors to
+  LUSLUS.

+* ZAPGAR reanchors to
+  CENHEP.

 # Appendix: Reanchoring futures

 The reanchoring in this document is based, first on the examples,